 - Immunization Records.

-Non US Citizens must show a physician validated immunization record of measles (rubeola)
+Non US Citizens must show a physician validated immunization records showing:

-that was completed within one year of the planned attendance date.
+- Skin testing for Tuberculosis that was completed within one year of the planned attendance date.